gerhardf1/F3F-Timer/README.md

 * piCAMTracker and the mobilephone has to be in the same IP network.
 * The simplest solution is to use the mobilephone as a hotspot and connect both piCAMTracker to it.
-* Be sure that the following line is included in config.json:
+* Be sure that the following lines are included in config.json:
-"IPUDPBEEP": "255.255.255.255",
+** "IPUDPBEEP": "255.255.255.255",
+** "accessPoint": false,

 # Usage: